openstack/openstack-manuals/doc/image-guide/source/virt-install.rst

 libvirt name, ``centos-6.4``, with 1024 MB of RAM.
-The virtual machine also has a virtual CD-ROM drive associated with the ``/data/CentOS-6.4-x86_64-netinstall.iso`` file and a local 10&nbsp;GB hard disk in qcow2 format that is stored in the host at ``/data/centos-6.4.qcow2``.
+The virtual machine also has a virtual CD-ROM drive associated with the ``/data/CentOS-6.4-x86_64-netinstall.iso`` file and a local 10 GB hard disk in qcow2 format that is stored in the host at ``/data/centos-6.4.qcow2``.
 It configures networking to use libvirt default network.
 There is a VNC server that is listening on all interfaces,